 A great deal of time and thought goes into class list development.
-A cohort of educators (principal, teachers, counselors, support personnel) work each year to develop class lists that are balanced.
+A cohort (principal, teachers, counselors, support personnel) of educators work each year to develop class lists that are balanced.
 We take great care and pride in creating the finest learning environment for all children.
 Parents are asked not to make requests for a specific teacher.
-The following are some criteria our team considers when assigning a student to a class:
+The following are some criteria our team (principal, teachers, counselors, support personnel) considers when assigning students to a class.

-- Special education needs
+- special education needs

-- Behavioral needs
+- behavioral needs

-- Gender
+- gender

-- Ethnicity
+- ethnicity

-- Physical disabilities
+- physical disabilities

-- Literacy achievement level
+- literacy achievement level

-- Peer relationships
+- peer relationships

-- Cognitive ability level
+- cognitive ability level

-- Current academic achievement level
+- current academic achievement level